Sarah Snook: Awards and nominations

 Snook has received various accolades in her career.
 In her early career, she received attention and AACTA Awards for her performances in Sisters of War (2010) and Predestination (2014), and additional nominations for Not Suitable for Children (2012), The Dressmaker (2015), The Secret River (2015), and The Beautiful Lie (2015).
 Snook's breakthrough role as Shiv Roy in the HBO television series Succession (2018–2023) earned her two Critics' Choice Television Awards (Best Supporting Actress in a Drama Series in 2022 and Best Actress in a Drama Series in 2024), two Golden Globe Awards (Best Supporting Actress – Series, Miniseries or Television Film in 2022 and Best Actress in a Television Series – Drama in 2024), a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2024 (after two nominations for Outstanding Supporting Actress in a Drama Series), and two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series in 2022 and 2024 (also nominated both years for Outstanding Performance by a Female Actor in a Drama Series).
 She won a third and fourth AACTA Award for Succession and Memoir of a Snail (2024); the latter win made her the first to receive the Best Actress prize for a voice-over role.

 Snook appeared on West End and Broadway as multiple characters in the play The Picture of Dorian Gray, winning respectively the Laurence Olivier Award for Best Actress and Tony Award for Best Actress in a Play.
-As of 2025, she is only the Academy Awardfor which she is yet to be nominatedaway from achieving the Triple Crown of Acting.